-The 2023 Stewardship Campaign to support our operating budget kicks off on Sunday, September 25th, 2022.
-Our pledge goal is $440,000, which will ensure that we have the financial resources needed to support our programs that reflect our mission and vision.
-Campaign packets with a pledge brochure, pledge card, and instructions were mailed out the week of September 18th, and copies can also be picked up at UUS.
-Read the full brochure here (PDF).
+Our pledge goal for the 2023 Stewardship Campaign to support our operating budget is $440,000, which will ensure that we have the financial resources needed to support our programs that reflect our mission and vision.
+Read the campaign brochure here (PDF).

 Return your paper pledge form to the UUS office (2355 Oakdale Road, Coralville, IA 52241), submit your pledge online now, or contact the office (firstname.lastname@example.org or 319-337-3443).